|

 A public service project always open to input from the community interested in Herkimer diamonds.

 This is the close to the "classic" Herkimer diamond form (minus the crystal imbedded).
-The little black specks are likely a type of carbon material.
+The little black specks are likely a type of hydrocarbon material.
 This is a small crystal.
 The smaller crystals (like this one) are more likely to be found without fractures and are easier to find (or buy).

 Below are the two most common forms of single crystals - small and clear or big and fractured.
 The third would be skeletal and they are on their own web page.

 This is not really a single, but a "mom and her child".
 The specimen is 3.5 cm across (which is fairly large for a nearly flawless crystal).
 The darker color is due to reflections and shadows, but the specimen is extremely clear.
 The other nice feature is that the base crystal it is close to the classic form.
 It comes from a carbon pocket in Fonda, NY (DA) 1988.
-Photo, Dr. D.
+Photo, Dr. D. 2008

 This is a totally clear crystal (again the shadows are reflections).
 It is 4 cm point-to-point which is large for a nearly flawless crystal.
 This is from Middleville, NY (HDM).